kizhikevich/violating_ripe_probes/README.md

 This repo contains weekly-updated lists of RIPE Atlas Probe IDs that likely have incorrect reported geolocation.
 Users may want to avoid using these probes for scheduling measurements or as measurement targets.

-This repo also contains the execution pipeline that produces a list of RIPE Atlas Probe IDs.
+This repo also contains the execution pipeline that produces a list of violating RIPE Atlas Probe IDs.

 ## Running the execution pipeline yourself